firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-12-20-you-wake-up-monstrous.md

 Assuredly, this taking away of emotion and personhood is monstrous, but it’s not the character who’s the monster — though we see that plot twist in plenty of movies too.

 And even more assuredly, there are many movies where the character’s humanity is underscored — or, in the case of Lynch, discovered — despite the horror.
-But here again is a dividing line between the audience — the people watching, discovering, learning — and the subject — those who might be seen as people if viewers didn’t see them first on-screen as something to fear or pity.
+But here again is a dividing line between the people who are watching, discovering, learning, and people who might otherwise be seen as people, if viewers didn’t see them first on a screen as something to fear or pity.

 What if the perspective changed, though?
 What if it was you, trapped (like a bug), watched, witnessed?
 What if you couldn’t leave the scene, the book, the theater.
 How would you feel?